mozilla/wpt-sync/README.md

 You can include these customizations in a shell script or a docker-compose.yml:

-*   There's a dev-env convenience script for building the docker image and running the wptsync command in a corresponding container: `./bin/ run_docker_dev.sh`.
+*   There's a dev-env convenience script for building the docker image and running the wptsync command in a corresponding container: `./bin/run_docker_dev.sh`.
     It is similar to the script we use in production.

 ### Quick Setup